Karukami/Karu-Idle-JS-Game/README.md

 	*LocalStorage integration: you can save and load your game!
 	*Avatars: These give the game more personality!
 (More functionality in the near future!)
 	*Console: A handy console which shows your last actions!
+	*Stats & Achievements: View your progress!
+	*Shop: Spend your generated money!

 ---
 Idle Games can be a bit addicting, it's weird how just watching a number grow makes